The superhero Hunger Games

 First up, Captain America and Spider-Man can sit at the kiddy table and gab all day about what borough of New York City they’re from, because this heroic rumble is for heavyweights only.
 The only criteria is that they must have starred in their own solo film, or soon will.

 Brilliance and infinite resources aside, it’s safe to say even Batman doesn’t have the core strength to lift his utility belt full of all the advanced gadgetry he’d need to beat every other superhero simultaneously.
 He’s still human after all, and virtually did nothing against Doomsday in the climax of Batman v Superman.
-And before fanboys point out that Batman defeated Superman, let’s remember that Superman chose restraint when engaging with Batman.
+Before fanboys point out that Batman defeated Superman, let’s remember that Superman chose restraint when engaging with Batman.
 It’s doubted a rage-monster like Hulk would hesitate to pummel him.

 Tony Stark’s got the tech to hold his own, but if he could get beat by Captain America and the Winter Soldier he’ll surely struggle against the upper echelon of the superhero hierarchy.
 The Flash, for example, could mangle Iron Man’s entire armor faster than Tony can blurt out one of his quippy one-liners.